Scholarships & Grants

 - State Clearly that it is the Application for $500.00 Scholarship

-- Statement of Interest: Provide a statement (200 words maximum) describing why you are interested in the Ella Baker Memorial Scholarship and how this opportunity is related to your academic goals and commitments.
+- Statement of Interest: Provide a statement (200-500) describing why you are interested in the Ella Baker Memorial Scholarship and how this opportunity is related to your academic goals and commitments.

 Supporting faculty members should forward the student’s original e-mail with the faculty member’s own Statement of Support in the body of the e-mail and use the subject line “Ella Baker Memorial Scholarship,” addressing academic competence and other relevant considerations for the award.